It is no secret that high fiber fruits benefit your digestive system, boost your metabolism and provide a long satiety effect.

 But that’s not all.
 Raspberries have a lot of B-group vitamins and vitamin C. They also contain the minerals potassium, calcium, magnesium, manganese and iron.
 Few healthy snacks are able to provide us with a greater diversity of anti-inflammatory and antioxidant phytonutrients.
 Besides of snacking I love to eat them in my breakfast muesli with some oats, chia seeds, and plant milk.
 Yummy!

 Fiber content: 6.5 g per 100 g (3), or 8 g in a cup of raspberries (123 g).

 4. Blackberries, raw (5.3%)

-Compared to other berries, blackberries have the highest content of the provitamin A. The body converts the substance into vitamin A, which, among other things, is important for your eye health.
+Compared to other berries, blackberries have the highest content of the provitamin A. The body converts this substance into vitamin A, which, among others, is important for your eye health.

 Fiber content: 5.3 g per 100 g (4), or 7.6 g in a cup of blackberries (144 g).

 These fall fruits are readily available all year at a modest cost.
 Pectin makes up the largest share of natural gelling agents in pears.
 Due to their increased sorbitol and fructose contents, they can sometimes have a laxative effect.